-The wet troposphere correction is the correction for the path delay in the radar return signal due to liquid water in the atmosphere.
+The wet troposphere correction is the correction for the path delay in the radar return signal due to cloud liquid water and water vapour in the atmosphere.
 It is calculated from radiometer measurements and meteorological models.

 Its order of magnitude is about 0 to 50 cm with an annual cycle amplitude of up to 20 cm.

 It is usually computed over oceans with simultaneous radiometric measurements (see the Jason-1 Microwave Radiometer (JMR)).
-But, such radiometric measurements generally fail over land or near the coasts and may be superseded by a correction computed from meteorological model outputs (usually the NCEP or ECMWF models).
+However, such radiometric measurements generally fail over land or near the coasts and may be superseded by a correction computed from meteorological model outputs (GDP+, NCEP or ECMWF models).

-In addition to its limited geographical coverage, this correction suffers, in Topex/Poseidon MGDR products, from the fact that the altitude of the water body is not taken into account: the atmosphere column reaches the sea level everywhere and is thus too thick!
+In addition to its limited geographical coverage, this correction suffers from the fact that the altitude of the water body is not taken into account: the atmosphere column reaches the sea level everywhere and is thus too thick!

 - Desportes, C., Obligis, E., Eymard, L., On the wet tropospheric correction for altimetry in coastal regions, in Geosc. and Remote Sensing, Vol.45, Issue 7, Part 1,2139-2149, 2007.